In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece accordingly.

 This machining operation is done on the surfaces which are perpendicular to the axis of the cutter.

-The operation is performed by the face milling cutter mounted on stub arbor of the machine.
+The operation is performed by the face milling cutter mounted on the stub arbor of the machine.

 End milling operation: